 Many authors now give ebooks away for free and it is a recommended strategy to gain more readers for a print copy, or at least for a second book.
 In this podcast, Kirk Biglione and Brian O’Leary discuss the findings of a piracy investigation showing a correlation: “Sales grew after free content was distributed, whether it was pirated or deliberate”

-Soon after I launched the Author 2.0 Blueprint, I found that my premium course material had been extracted and put online by someone, basically offering for free what I had created over months of work.
+Soon after I launched some of my online courses, I found that my premium course material had been extracted and put online by someone, basically offering for free what I had created over months of work.
 I was upset and furious.
 I contacted the web hosting service for the site and requested that the site be shut down for breach of copyright.
 The site was gone within 24 hours.
 You can monitor your web presence through Google Alerts which will send you an email daily of any mentions of you on the web.
 Set up your name, your book names, your company name and anything else you want to monitor, and act decisively.